-Required Course Materials: All students are required to have a graphic calculator.
-The TI 83+, 84, 84+ or N=Spire will be used.
+Required Course Materials: All students are required to have a graphing calculator.
+The TI 84+ is recommended.

 Description: Description: Students in this class will develop an understanding of differential and integral calculus, while working with polynomial, rational, trigonometric, exponential and logarithmic functions.
 Students will explore the fundamental concepts of limits, derivatives, and integrals while solving problems using algebraic, numerical, and graphical approaches.
 They will see how calculus relates to other fields, such as physics, economics, and engineering.
 AP Calculus AB is the equivalent of a first semester college calculus course.